DATA4WATER project

 Measurement Sites

-In the realm of in-situ measurements, there are 88 hydro-observation sites and 18 flood forecasting sites, emphasizing the commitment to monitor and manage water resources.
+In the realm of in-situ measurements, there are 88 hydro-observation sites and 18 flood forecasting sites (As per a study conducted in 2014), emphasizing the commitment to river water monitoring and management.

 Data Accessibility